 Quick Rejections: A paper may be quick rejected, if the primary and secondary reviewer agree that the paper clearly solves a problem that is known to be solved already; or if it does not cite (and the authors seem unaware of) important prior work on the same problem and doesn't address how it is different; or if it has no evaluation via proof, experiment, or analysis when such is required; if it is solving a problem sufficiently minor that the senior primary and secondary reviewer do not believe that it belongs in the program; if its overall level of quality is clearly not appropriate for UIST; or if it addresses a topic that is clearly outside the realm of UIST.

-Primary Meta-Review (1AC): After the external reviews are in, the 1AC will summarize the external reviewer sentiment in a meta-review.
-If there is substantial disagreement among the external reviewers, the 1AC will prepare a full personal review of the paper.
+Primary Meta-Review (1AC): After the 2AC and external reviews are submitted, the 1AC will summarize the reviewer sentiment in a meta-review.
+This meta-review should be based on the 2AC’s and external reviews, but may also include a personal review of the 1AC.
+If there is substantial disagreement among the external reviewers, the 1AC is required to prepare a full personal review of the paper.

 Post-Rebuttal Meta Reviews: After the discussion, the primary reviewer (1AC) will revise the meta-review, taking into account the rebuttal.
 In some cases, a third reviewer from the program committee (3AC) may be assigned based on requests by the 1AC and 2AC.

 Program Committee Meeting: All members of the program committee meet at the program committee meeting to determine the acceptance or rejection of each paper.
 In cases where a consensus on a paper was not reached during the pre-meeting discussion phase, additional committee members may read the paper (3AC, 4AC), and their evaluations will be taken into account in the decision.